CtrlK

 Suggestions

-Add an explicit 'what' statement at the beginning, e.g., 'Guides REST and GraphQL API design, generates OpenAPI specifications, and recommends architecture patterns.'
+Add an explicit 'what it does' statement before the trigger clauses, e.g., 'Guides REST and GraphQL API design, generates OpenAPI specifications, and recommends architecture patterns.'

 DimensionReasoningScore